-To visit the Vitamix website right now, click here.
+To purchase your Vitamix blender right now, click here.

 There are a couple powerful, high-end blenders on the market, but none of them quite match the power and versatility of a Vitamix.